NexPlayer/Android-SDK/advanced.md

 #### void onTimedMetaRenderRender ( NexPlayer mp, NexID3TagInformation TimedMeta )

-This method is called when new timed metadata is ready for display in HLS.
+This method is called when new timed metadata is ready to be displayed in HLS.

 Timed metadata includes additional information about the playing content that may be displayed to the user and this information may change at different times throughout the content.
 Each time new metadata is available for display, this method is called.